stacks-network/stacks-core/docs/rpc-endpoints.md

 for non-existent values, this is a serialized `none`, and for all other responses, it is a serialized `(some ...)` object.

-This endpoint also accepts a querystring parameter `?proof=` which when supplied `0`, will return the JSON object _without_ the `proof` field.
+This endpoint also accepts a query string parameter `?proof=` which when supplied `0`, will return the JSON object _without_ the `proof` field.

 ### GET /v2/fees/transfer